Approximated-Inc/nextjs-custom-domains/README.md

 # Next.js Custom Domains Example

-This is an example repo to help you understand how you could implement custom domains easily as a feature in your Next.js app using [Approximated](https://approximated.app).
+This is an example repo to help you understand how you could implement custom domains easily as a feature in your Next.js app.

+It uses [Approximated](https://approximated.app) to automate the SSL certs and reverse proxying, but that is **not** a requirement.
+The approaches here are easily adaptable to other providers or implementations.

 There is also a companion guide to this repo that [you can find here](https://approximated.app/guides/nextjs-custom-domains-guide/).

 ## How it works

-The example app is just a basic fresh Next.js app, with both pages directory and app directory in use.
+The example app is just a basic fresh Next.js app, with examples for both the pages router and app router.

-The example purpose of this app is to conditionally display content depending on if the request occurs on a custom domain.
+This is a toy app who's purpose is to conditionally display content depending on if the request occurs on a custom domain.

-There is also an example of how to create and manage virtual hosts using the Approximated API.
+There is also an example of how to create and manage virtual hosts using the Approximated API, should you want to use it.

 ## Trying it out